redis/node-redis/README.md

 ## client.multi([commands])

-`MULTI` commands are queued up until an `` is issued, and then all commands are run atomically by Redis.
+`MULTI` commands are queued up until an `EXEC` is issued, and then all commands are run atomically by Redis.
 The interface in `node_redis` is to return an individual `Multi` object by calling `client.multi()`.

 ```js